openhp/HeatPumpController/README.md

  ![console help screenshot](./m_console_help.png)<br>
 Every **HUMAN_AUTOINFO** times you'll see stats.
 For example soon after comressor starts you'll see something like this:<br>
 ![console statistics screenshot](./m_console_stats.png)<br>
 At this example: "hot in" ~30 °C, compressor ~80 °C and so on.
 Heat Pump (HP, compressor) ON, Hot water pump ON, Cold water pump ON.
-Power consumption 980 watts.<br>
+Power consumption 980 watts.
 Abbreviations: refer to Appendix A below.<br>
 Also you'll see diagnostic messages here.<br>